hacpai/show-me-the-code/Python/README.md

 **第 0043 题：**Memoize the Ackermann function from Problem 0029 and see if memoization makes it possible to evaluate the function with bigger arguments.

-**第 0044 题：**Read the documentation of the dictionary method setdefault and use it to write a more concise version of invert_dict.
+**第 0044 题：**Read the documentation of the dictionary method setdefault and use it to write a more concise version of `invert_dict`.

+**第 0045 题：**f you did Problem 0038, you already have a function named `has_duplicates` that takes a list as a parameter and returns True if there is any object that appears more than once in the list.

+Use a dictionary to write a faster, simpler version of has_duplicates.